In the guide

 Mechanically separated meat is the product obtained by removing meat from bones after boning, or from poultry carcases, using mechanical methods that cause the muscle fibre structure to be lost or changed.

 MSM is not meat and will not count towards the meat content of the product.
-If the product contains MSM it must be declared separately in the ingredient list in the format 'mechanically separated meat' followed by the animal species it comes from.
+If the product contains MSM it must be declared separately in the ingredients list in the format 'mechanically separated meat' followed by the animal species it comes from.

 Back to topFormed meat